42Crunch/resources/cicd/42c-conf-examples/README.md

 # 42Crunch CI/CD Security Audit Configuration

 This repository contains the configuration for integrating 42Crunch's API Security Audit with a CI/CD pipeline.
-It automates the static security testing of your OpenAPI definitions on every push to your repository.
+It automates the static security testing of your OpenAPI definitions on every push to your Git repository.

 ## Table of Contents
 - [Overview](#overview)